jeffknupp/blog/in_progress/new_post.md

 of discussion threads exploring different approaches.
 Ultimately, he began a reference implementation called ["Tulip"](https://code.google.com/p/tulip/).
 It's an async I/O library that provides an event loop-and-callback style interface.
-This is useful for interoperability with exisiting third-party asyc I/O frameworks like Twisted and Tornado.
+This is useful for interoperability with existing third-party async I/O frameworks like Twisted and Tornado.
 But the BDFL (and many others) aren't in love with frameworks that rely on callbacks.